Miltonly/Streets/Nelson Court

 How far is Nelson Court from Toronto?

-The drive to the Milton GO station takes 18 minutes, and the GO train to Union Station runs about 64 minutes total.
-Driving to downtown Toronto takes roughly an hour depending on traffic.
+The drive to the Milton GO station takes about 18 minutes, and the full train trip to Union Station runs just over an hour.
+Driving to downtown Toronto typically takes around 64 minutes.

 Who is Nelson Court a good fit for?